smarc-project/mqtt_ros_bridge/README.md

 ### Using the local installation
 #### Updating
+Node-RED flows (most likely):
-To update the nodered flows, click the small git-branch icon on the right-panel, click commit history at the bottom, and then the up-down arrows right under.
+- Click the small git-branch icon on the right-panel, click commit history at the bottom, and then the up-down arrows right under.

-Click pull.
+- Click pull.

+Node-RED dependencies (less frequent):
+- Easy way: Hamburger menu -> Projects -> Dependencies -> click update on all.
+- Harder way: Navigate to smarc_nodered_cnc, git pull.
+- Either way: Restart the Node-RED container.
+(You can also kill them all and docker-compose up again)

+After any update:
-Deploy the changes with the top-right red button.
+- Deploy the changes with the top-right red button.

 #### The UI
 Its here: http://127.0.0.1:1880/ui